-Literature Circles is a text discussion strategy that supports student-led facilitation and discussion in small groups.
-By creating roles within each literature circle group and specific tasks for the group to accomplish during their literature circle time, teachers can modify the work to make it more student-centered.
-Students have the opportunity to engage in and lead deep conversations on the text they are reading during a literature circle.
+Literature circles and book clubs are a text discussion strategies that supports student-led facilitation and discussion in small groups.
+By creating roles within each literature circle or book club group and specific tasks for the group to accomplish during their text discussion time, teachers can modify the work to make it more student-centered.
+These strategies give students the opportunity to engage in and lead deep conversations on the text they are reading.

 Determine the roles for students within the literature circle group and then explain the different roles and their importance to the students.
 Use this resource to get started with developing literature circle roles or consult the Literature Circle Role cards resource below to determine and develop roles.

-Optional: Consider developing literature circle roles with students by having students brainstorm roles on an anchor chart and then narrowing down that list as a class.
+Optional: Consider developing literature circle roles with students by having students brainstorm roles on an anchor chart and the narrowing down that list as a class.

 Model a literature circle discussion with a few students using a sample text, Then be sure to debrief the modeled discussion and the roles played by participants in the Literature Circle.